squanto/ganache/README.md

 #### On Linux:

-Bulding on Linux will create a `.AppImage` file, meant to run on many versions of Linux.
+Building on Linux will create a `.AppImage` file, meant to run on many versions of Linux.

 Linux requires no signing keys, so there's no set up.
 Simply run the following command: